-access

-southwest

-into Frederick

-County and

-northeast into

-Pennsylvania,

-where it

-continues as

-PA 194 and
+Pennsylvania, where it continues as PA 194 and provides to access Littlestown and Hanover.

-provides

-access to

-Littlestown

-and Hanover.

 While Taneytown is projected to experience Carroll County's highest growth rate, overall growth within the subarea is minimal in a regional transportation planning context (Table 5.15).
 Taneytown is expected to retain its existing land use characterized by small businesses and single-family homes with agricultural and industrial uses.